Ethan-Castro/hackprinceton-repo/SETUP_INSTRUCTIONS.md

 ### Error: "Model not found" or Cerebras models not appearing

 - Verify Cerebras is configured in Vercel Dashboard → Settings → AI Gateway
-- Check that the Cerebras API key is correctly entered
+- Check that the Cerebras API key is correctly entered in Gateway provider config
 - Ensure the model IDs match exactly (e.g., `cerebras/llama3.1-8b`)

 ### Project not linked to Vercel